waarn/ITBCfinalProject/README.md

 # ITBCfinalProject

-This is a version of pong with many differnt user-configurable challenges.
+This is a version of pong with many different user-configurable challenges.

 ### Challenges